Kenya: Water without walking for miles

 Mithilesh is partially sighted and felt excluded at school.
 Now, as chair of the school’s Integrity Club, he’s made life better for his peers.

-Volunteer monitors from diverse backgrounds and in different countries are ensuring services and projects are delivered as promised.
+Citizens from diverse backgrounds are ensuring services and projects are delivered well, in collaboration with the people responsible for them.

-Water supplies repaired, classrooms built properly, and communities with more trust in those who serve them and more confidence to complain.
+Water supplies repaired, classrooms built properly, and communities and public stakeholders trusting each other and collaborating to solve problems.